navgang/GithubBot/README.md

 # Project Name: OpenAI GitHub Assistant

-A friendly tool to help you manage your GitHub repositories using OpenAI's API.
+A friendly tool to help you interact with the OpenAI API and manage your GitHub repositories seamlessly.

-## Installation
+## Installation Steps

-To get started with OpenAI GitHub Assistant, you'll need to have Python installed on your machine.
-Follow these steps to set up the project:
+To get started with OpenAI GitHub Assistant, follow these simple steps:

 1. **Clone the repository:**
    ```bash